IBTKIT/MackensteinCAM/README.md

 ### Getting Started

+For static electrode positions, start with a single camera (e.g. that of your iPhone) and take two photos of the same scene.
-Get yourself two cameras with posts (e.g. two Canon EOS 600D).
-Add a remote controller to acquire the scence from the two positions at the same time.
-For static electrode positions, you can also start with a single camera (e.g. that of your iPhone).
+For dynamic electrode positions, get yourself two cameras with posts (e.g. two Canon EOS 600D).
+Then add a remote controller to acquire the scence from the two positions at the same time.

 ### Compile and Install